nwrocketman64/JKWWoodWorks-Django-Codebase/README.md

 * [Pagination](https://docs.djangoproject.com/en/4.1/topics/pagination/)

 # Change Log
+* 2.2.4 - Updated Bootstrap to 5.3.
+Fixed a resize issues in contact.
 * 2.2.3 - Updated the paging navigation on the Videos and Products pages. - 12/22/2022
 * 2.2.2 - Fixed issues with the Video and Product page.
 Added paging to the Product page. - 12/21/2022
 * 2.2.1 - Fixed issues with 404 and 500 pages, Add SEO to the Video page and Product page. - 12/20/2022